-Twenty-eight-year-old composer Eric R. Stewart's music has been performed throughout North America and Europe, in the United States, Canada, Germany, the Czech Republic, and the United Kingdom, by such artists as the Cambridge Modern Orchestra, the Talea Ensemble, renowned concert organist Felix Hell, and the multi-Grammy Award-winning Gregg Smith Singers.
+Twenty-nine-year-old composer Eric R. Stewart's music has been performed throughout North America and Europe, in the United States, Canada, Germany, the Czech Republic, and the United Kingdom, by such artists as the Cambridge Modern Orchestra, the Talea Ensemble, renowned concert organist Felix Hell, and the multi-Grammy Award-winning Gregg Smith Singers.
 As a conductor, Eric has appeared at such venues as the Four Seasons Centre of the Canadian Opera Company (Bradshaw Amphitheatre), has been broadcast by the Canadian Broadcasting Company (CBC), and appears as a guest conductor with the Gregg Smith Singers.
 His conducting is featured on the final tracks of Gregg Smith's recently released CD, Music for an Urban Church (2014 Albany Records).

 April 18, 2014, 12:00pm

 J. S. Bach: St. Matthew Passion.
-St. Peter's Lutheran Church Choir and Orchestra; Mary Elizabeth Poore and Rosalind Rees, soprano; Elsa Larsson, alto; Jonathan Kline, tenor; Stephen Black, bass; Thomas Schmidt, conductor (Part I); Eric R. Stewart, conductor (Part II).
+St. Peter's Choir and Orchestra; Mary Elizabeth Poore and Rosalind Rees, soprano; Elsa Larsson, alto; Jonathan Kline, tenor; Stephen Black, bass; Thomas Schmidt, conductor (Part I); Eric R. Stewart, conductor (Part II).
 St. Peter's Lutheran Church, E 54 St. and Lexington Ave., New York, NY.

 March 29, 2014, 8pm